wso2-extensions/mi-connector-bigquery/docs/table_data.md

 ```

 **Properties**
-* datasetId: The ID of the dataset which the table belongs to.
+* datasetId: The ID of the dataset to which the table belongs.
-* projectId: The ID of the project which the datasets belongs to.
+* projectId: The ID of the project to which the datasets belongs.
 * tableId: The ID of the table.
-* skipInvalidRows: Boolean value to check whether the validation of row.
+* skipInvalidRows: A boolean value to check whether the row should be validated.
-* ignoreUnknownValues: Boolean value to check the validation of the values that match the table schema.
+* ignoreUnknownValues: A boolean value to validate whether the values match the table schema.
 * templateSuffix: Instance table.
 * jsonPay: A JSON object that contains a row of data.